kennyk65/aws-teaching-demos/code-deploy-demo/README.md

-#
-Simple Demonstration of AWS CodeDeploy.
+# Simple Demonstration of AWS CodeDeploy.
+---
 To run this demo, do the following (tested in us-west-2, adjust for other regions):

 1. Run the "my-codedeploy-demo.template.yml" Cloud Formation template.
-It establishes a basic web environment with a few instances running behind a load balancer.
-An 'old' version of the app is deployed just to have a starting point, and to keep the load balancer health check from continually rejecting the running EC2 instances.
+  * It establishes a basic web environment with a few instances running in an AutoScaling group behind a load balancer.
+  * An 'old' version of the app is deployed just to have a starting point, and to keep the load balancer health check from continually rejecting the running EC2 instances.
+  * A deployment group is setup which points to the AutoScaling Group

 2. Run this command (no way to do this from CloudFormation or Console) from the same folder as this readme: